 This course offers the opportunity to undertake an interdisciplinary in-depth project focused on a specific and important contemporary challenge facing the world by drawing on excellent research departments, centres and scholars.

-Applications from prospective part time and full time students are now closed for 2019 admission but will reopen for 2020 entry on 2 September 2019.
+Applications from prospective part time and full time students are now open.

 As a DPhil student you will undertake your own original research project under the guidance of your supervisor, with whom you will typically meet two to three times a term.
 The supervisor will help develop and guide your project and, at later stages, provide feedback on chapter drafts.
 However, you will work to a significant extent on your own, and you will need a high level of motivation and self-discipline.

 Academics from COMPAS and the RSC, as well as SAME and ODID can offer supervision in a wide range of subjects, including: linking newly emergent economies in China and India to new flows of people, the multiple dimensions of mass mobility at the heart of Europe’s ‘migration crisis’, or the interface of new urban science and the dynamics of migrant settlement.

-You will also benefit from long established research and teaching programmes on migration, each with particular focus on collaborating with non-academics and generating research ‘impact’.
-The DPhil programme offers the opportunity to link research training to research practice at the two research centres.
+You will also benefit from established research and teaching programmes on migration, each with particular focus on collaborating with non-academics and generating research ‘impact’.
+The DPhil programme offers the opportunity to link research training to research practice at both research centres.

 You will be admitted initially as a Probationer Research Student (PRS), with full-time students transferring to full DPhil status by the end of their first year and part-time students transferring by the end of their second year.

 During the probationary period, you will develop and begin work on your thesis topic.
-You will be offered training in relevant research methods, language, computing and other skills, and have the opportunity to attend lectures, seminars and classes in your general topic area.
-Full-time students are expected to be resident in Oxford for the PRS period.
+You will be offered training in relevant research methods, language, computing and other skills.
+You will also have the opportunity to attend lectures, seminars and classes in your general topic area.
+Full-time students are expected to be resident in Oxford for the probationary period.